Constitutional Union (nationalist) Senator John J. Crittenden, of the Commonwealth of Kentucky proposes the Compromise of 1860:

 Six constitutional amendments to the Constitution:

-- prohibiting Congress from abolishing slavery in the District of Columbia, as long it is legal in either the Commonwealth of Virginia or Maryland;
+- Amendment three – Congress would be forbidden from abolishing slavery in the District of Columbia as long as it was allowed to exist in Maryland and Virginia;

-- prohibiting Congress from interfering with the interstate commerce in slaves;
+- Amendment four – Congress would be forbidden from interfering in the interstate commerce in slaves;

 Four Congressional resolutions:

-- That the Fugitive Slave Act of 1850 is lawful and should be enforced;
+- Resolution one – that the Fugitive Slave Act of 1850 is lawful, and should be vigorously enforced;

-- That the suppression of the international slave trade should be vigorously enforced.
+- Resolution four – that the suppression of the international slave trade should be vigorously enforced.

 Subsequent Events: